stacks-network/docs/_develop/radiks-server-extras.md

 layout: learn
 permalink: /:collection/:path.html
 ---
-# Radiks server Tips and tricks
+# Radiks server tips and tricks

 In this section, you'll find some tips and tricks you can use to work with a Radiks server.